the-butterfly-effect/tbe/README.md

 #Welcome to "The Butterfly Effect"
-working up to Milestone A (also known as the '0.9.2' release)
+This is Milestone A (also known as the '0.9.2' release)

-This is a fully playable game of alpha quality, well on its way to a shiny 1.0 release.
+This is a fully playable game of beta quality, well on its way to a shiny 1.0 release.
 For anyone who has played earlier versions of the game, you'll notice a shiny new user interface - but the same levels and objects.